 Once you’re happy with your plant placement, fill your pot with dirt, nearing almost the top of your bowl.

 Lay your decorative rocks carefully along the surface, covering all the dirt.
 You can get creative with your arrangement too, adding decorative items to add more character.
-We opted to keep a cohesive color scheme with lighter rocks.
+We opted to keep a cohesive colour scheme with lighter rocks.

-Succulents don’t need or like a lot of water, but they thrive in sunlight, so keep your terrarium somewhere where your plants can access the sun everyday (indirect sunlight is fine too, but direct is best).
+Succulents don’t need or like a lot of water, but they thrive in sunlight, so keep your terrarium somewhere where your plants can access the sun every day (indirect sunlight is fine too, but direct is best).
 Spritz with water and succulent food every week for the first little while.
 Once your plants adapt to their new home you can reduce to spritzing every two weeks or so.
 You’ll know your watering too often if any of tips of your plants leaves turn yellow.

 Succulents have a habit of growing out of control when properly cared for, and may start crowding each other over time.
 To avoid dismantling your carefully prepared terrarium we recommend extracting some of the excess leaves and propagating them into new plants of their very own.
 In addition to being a low maintenance operation it’s also an incredibly cool to process to watch.
-Check out this helpful guide to propagating succulents here.